Smoky Hollow Historic District

-The Smoky Hollow Historic District is a U.S. historic district (designated as such on October 27, 2000) located in Tallahassee, Florida.
-The district is bounded by East Lafayette Street, CSX RR tracks, Myers Park and Myers Park Lane.
+The Smokey Hollow Historic District is a U.S. historic district (designated as such on October 27, 2000) located in Tallahassee, Florida.
+It was one of the first black neighborhoods in the state's capitol city, spanning 85 acres before its destruction, and presently containing 14 historic buildings and 3 structures The district is bounded by East Lafayette Street, CSX RR tracks, Myers Park and Myers Park Lane.
 It contains 14 historic buildings and 3 structures.